Here are some of the deadliest plane crashes in US history

 An American Airlines jet with 60 passengers and four crew members aboard collided Wednesday with an Army helicopter while coming in for a landing at Ronald Reagan National Airport near Washington and multiple people were killed.

 Fatal crashes of commercial aircraft in the U.S. have become a rarity.
-The last was in 2009 near Buffalo, New York.
+The deadliest recent crash was in 2009 near Buffalo, New York.
 All 45 passengers and the four crew members were killed when the Bombardier DHC-8 propeller plane crashed into a house.
 One person on the ground also was killed.

 The collision Wednesday of the Bombardier CRJ-701 twin-engine plane and UH-60 Blackhawk occurred over the Potomac River and the aircraft fell into the water.
 In 1982 an Air Florida flight crashed into the Potomac and killed 78.